ucsb-cs148/w25/attic/lab01.md

 The big question to keep in mind is:

-> How can we make "this" (goal/need/desire) possible for the user with less complexity, less code, less time
+> How can we make "this" possible for the user with less complexity, less code, less time

+Here, "this" is the goal/need/desire.

 ## Development deliverables for lab01

-Agile methodology aims to deliver working software quickly for continuous improvement.
-It is now time to experiment with potential technology stacks, so that your team has a good basis for choosing a particular implementation platform and framework in an informed fashion!
+As the Agile Methodology strives to get to a working live software as quickly as possible (to be improved constantly thereupon), it is now also time to experiment with potential technology stacks, so that your team has a good basis for choosing a particular implementation platform and framework in an informed fashion!

 By the due date of this assignment (i.e. {{page.due |  date: "%a, %b %d at %l:%M%p"}}), every team member (either individually or as part of a group of team members all following the same steps on their own host computers) should have created a simple running `Hello World` app on a platform and with a technology stack of each person's choice.
 Variety among your team members w.r.t. the tried technologies will help you gather valuable information about the pros and cons of different choices, but it is not required that you all do something different.
 It is also ok to do this as a group experience or in breakout groups of 2 or 3 people.

 A `Hello World` app demonstration includes all of the following:

 - Each team member has participated either as a solo programmer, or as part of a group (but with their own deployed demo), in producing a "Hello World" type app for a framework you are exploring for your project.
 You will get two grades for this: one as part of your team grade, and another as an individual grade, as explained below.
 - As a team, you've settled on the work you are going to do after the Hello World phase to move towards your minimum viable product (MVP).

 More on this below, and on how we'll be assessing this for both a team and an individual grade.

 <div class="grade" markdown="1">

-**Graded (lab01-I)**: (20) towards (lab01-I) is your individual grade for lab01.
+**Graded (lab01-I)**: (30) towards (lab01-I) is your individual grade for lab01.
 Your mentor will check with each of the team members to see if they got a `Hello World` app running.
 These reviews can be as simple as pointing the mentor to a deployed web app, or it could involve the team member demoing an app to the mentor via Zoom.
 Your TA or instructor will then do an independent assessment, informed by the mentors review, and assign a grade.
 If you are unsure about your code/project following good practice, you are encouraged to complete it early and meet with your mentor, your TA, or another mentor/TA during arranged meeting time or office hours to go over it in advance.
 The components of this grade are listed below.
 These points cover the basic functionality and code of your Hello World app on the basis of the app review.
 The remaining points cover mechanics of the release process (issues, version control, deployment/demos).

-**Graded (lab01-T)**: (20) (lab01-T) is your Team grade for lab01.
+**Graded (lab01-T)**: (30) (lab01-T) is your Team grade for lab01.
 As part of this grade, each team member should have contributed to a hello world assignment as an individual or as part of a group by the due date/time of this lab, i.e. ({{page.due |  date: "%a, %b %d at %l:%M%p"}})

-For teams of 6, this part of your grade is 5 points per team member.
-For teams of 7, it is 4.28 points, for the team of 8 it is 3.75 Those points are all or nothing; if you've made a reasonable attempt, even if you didn't earn 100% on lab01, your team will earn the points for your contribution towards the whole.
+For teams of 4, this part of your grade is 7.5 points per team member.
+For teams of 7, it is 4.28 points.
+Those points are all or nothing; if you've made a reasonable attempt, even if you didn't earn 100% on lab01, your team will earn 7.5 or 4.28 points for your contribution towards the whole.

 This component of your team grade is designed to encourage each team member to reach out to all the other members of the team, and be aware of the progress they are making towards the goal of having every team member complete a hello world assignment as an individual or as part of a pair.
 The most important learning goal of the course is to learn to work as a team, supporting one another.